hubri/jobapp/README.md

 # My Markdown Pandoc Resume

-This was inspired by my deep anguish for updating my resume using Microsoft Word.
-For those who've used it, I'm sure you understand the pain.
-The constant format tinkering, the laggy startup.
-There is no winning.
-Only pain and proprietary software.
-Oh I dream of the days where painless plain-text writing will prevail!
+markdown-to-anything resume generator

 If you would like to emulate how my Resume is made, however, please take a look at this blog [post](http://sdsawtelle.github.io/blog/output/simple-markdown-resume-with-pandoc-and-wkhtmltopdf.html)

 The process is *fairly* simple.

 ## You need:
 * [Pandoc](https://pandoc.org/)